moussetc/mattermost-plugin-giphy/README.md

 1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-giphy/releases) and download the `.tar.gz` package.
 Supported platforms are: Linux x64, Windows x64, Darwin x64, FreeBSD x64.
 2. Use the Mattermost `System Console > Plugins Management > Management` page to upload the `.tar.gz` package
 3. Go to the `System Console > Plugins > GIF commands`
-4. Choose if you want to use GIPHY (default) or Tenor / Klipy (both of which requires an API key, see below).
+4. Choose if you want to use GIPHY (default), Tenor, or Klipy (all of which require an API key, see below).
-5. **Configure the Giphy or Tenor or Klipy API key** as explained on the configuration page.
+5. **Configure the Giphy Tenor, or Klipy API key** as explained on the configuration page.
 6. You can also configure the following settings :
     - display style (non-collapsable embedded image or collapsable full URL preview)
     - rendition style (GIF size, quality, etc.)